 Train path offer

 - Pre-Arranged Paths (PAPs) are part of the annual timetable and offer customers the possibility to book train paths for rail freights planned in a long-term perspective.
-Pre-Arranged Paths are internationally cross-border coordinated train paths, published in a path catalogue 11 months before timetable change.
+Pre-Arranged Paths are internationally cross-border coordinated train paths, that are published in a train path catalogue 11 months before timetable change.

-- Reserve Capacity (RC) is part of the running timetable and may be requested at the latest until 30 days before train run on RFCs Rhine-Alpine, Scandinavian-Mediterranean and North Sea-Baltic.
+- Reserve Capacity (RC) is part of the ad-hoc timetable and can be booked at the latest 30 days before the train depature on the corridors Rhine-Alpine, Scandinavian-Mediterranean, Atlantic and North Sea-Baltic.
 With the Reserve Capacity international rail freight customers have the possibility to a more flexible booking of the train path in the short-term.

 Corridor One-Stop-Shop (C-OSS)

-Each RFC has a responsible C-OSS Manager.
-Requests covering several RFCs are handled in cooperation among the C-OSS Managers concerned.
+Each corridor disposes a responsible C-OSS manager.
+Requests regarding multiple RFCs are processed in cooperation with the involved C-OSS managers.

 Path Coordination System (PCS)

-Corridor products must be requested using PCS.
-DB Netz AG has put together recommendations and guidelines to support the Corridor users in handling their corridor capacity requests.
-Further information is also available on the Homepage of RailNetEurope (RNE) under the following link: http://pcs.rne.eu/
+Paths requests made by customers must be submitted via PCS.
+DB Netz AG has compiled recommendations and elaborated a guideline that support corridor users with the handling of corridor capacity requests.
+Further information can be found on the web page of RailNetEurope (RNE) following the link: http://pcs.rne.eu/